Semistable Higgs bundles, periodic Higgs bundles and representations of algebraic fundamental groups: Semistable Higgs bundles of small ranks are strongly Higgs semistable

-\begin{remark} In the proof of Theorem \ref{goodfil}, if we start with the trivial filtration $V=Fil^0\supset Fil^1=0$, the resulting gr-semistable Hodge filtration has the extra property that it is invariant under any automorphism and hence has the same definition field as $(V,\nabla)$.
-Its reduction shares the same properties.
-As it is uniquely defined by this process, we shall call it the \emph{canonical} filtration. \end{remark}
+\begin{remark} In the proof of Theorem \ref{goodfil}, if we start with the trivial filtration $V=Fil^0\supset Fil^1=0$, the resulting gr-semistable filtration has the extra property that it is invariant under any automorphism and hence has the same definition field as $(V,\nabla)$.
+In a Griffiths transverse filtration $Fil: V=Fil^0\supseteq Fil^1\supseteq\cdots$ on $(V,\nabla)$, we call a term $Fil^i, i\geq 1$ \emph{redundant} if $Fil^{i-1}=Fil^{i}$.
+One can remove all redundant terms from the filtration and shift the indices correspondingly so that the resulting filtration is a strictly decreasing filtration of form $Fil_{red}: V=Fil^0\supsetneq Fil^1\supsetneq Fil^2\supsetneq\cdots$.
+We call this operation the \emph{reduction} of a filtration, and a filtration \emph{reduced} if it is equal to its reduction.
+It is not hard to observe that $Gr_{Fil}(V,\nabla)$ and $Gr_{Fil_{red}}(V,\nabla)$ are isomorphic as Higgs modules.
+Thus, the reduction of a gr-semistable filtration on $(V,\nabla)$ is again gr-semistable. \end{remark}

-\begin{proof}[Proof of Theorem \ref{strsst}] First, the inverse Cartier transform of a semistable nilpotent Higgs bundle is a $\nabla$-semistable flat bundle.
-This is because there is a converse functor given by the Cartier transform of Ogus-Vologodsky \cite{OV}.
-Second, by Theorem \ref{goodfil}, every $\nabla$-semistable flat bundle admits a gr-semistable Hodge filtration.
-Moreover, we can choose the canonical filtration at every step by Remark \ref{canonical}.
-So by starting with $(E,\theta)$ and applying the inverse Cartier transform and the Gr-operator alternatively, we obtain a Higgs-de Rham flow such that every Higgs bundle in the flow is semistable.
-If $(E,\theta)$ is defined over a subfield $k'\subset k$, it is not hard to see that $C_1^{-1}(E,\theta)$ and its canonical filtration are also defined over $k'$, by induction all terms in the Higgs-de Rham flow are defined over $k'$.
-Thus, we complete the proof. \end{proof}
+\begin{proof}[Proof of Theorem \ref{strsst}] Note first that the inverse Cartier transform $(V,\nabla)$ of a Higgs module $(E,\theta)$ is $\nabla$-semistable if and only if $E$ is $\theta$-semistable.
+This is a direct consequence of the equivalence theorem of the (inverse) Cartier transform of Ogus-Vologodsky \cite{OV}.
+So for a nilpotent semistable Higgs module of rank $\leq p$, its inverse Cartier transform is a $\nabla$-semistable flat module of rank $\leq p$.
+By Theorem \ref{goodfil} and Remark \ref{canonical}, there exists a Griffiths transverse filtration $Fil$ on $(V,\nabla)$ (of level $\leq p-1$ for the reason of rank) such that $Gr_{Fil}(V,\nabla)$ is nilpotent semistable of the same rank $\leq p$ and defined over the same ground field of $(E,\theta)$.
+Therefore, we can obtain a semistable Higgs-de Rham flow with the leading term $(E,\theta)$ by applying the previous construction inductively.
+This completes the proof. \end{proof}